The Land of Eden

 Reef of Broken Dreams

-The Reef of Broken Dreams is one of the so-called Filters, created by the goddess Eden to help keep safe the purgatorial paradise which bears her name—and the halflings who call it home.
+The Reef of Broken Dreams is one of the so-called Filters, created by the goddess Phina to help keep safe the purgatorial paradise which bears her name—and the halflings who call it home.

 Paradise City is the largest of The Free Cities of Nunya, and is notorious throughout Eden for its enormous red-light district, its city-wide ban on public decency, and for the Twin Pillars of Salt which serve as the city gates.